 “This is your god, O Israel, that brought you out of the land of Egypt!”
 (32:4)

 Notice how the calf is a replacement for the true God?
-It is not the God of Abraham, Isaac, and Jacob that they worship as delivering them from Egypt, but rather a calf.
-They forget the invisible God behind all of the signs and wonders they had seen, and they attribute everything good to a golden calf, which sounds strange to our modern ears, but was probably quite normal in that culture.
+It is not the God of Abraham, Isaac, and Jacob that they worship as delivering them from Egypt.
+Rather they worship a calf.
+They forget the invisible God behind all of the signs and wonders they had seen, and they attribute everything good to a golden calf, which sounds strange to our modern ears, but golden calves were a temptation for ancient Semitic people (cf. 2 Chron.
+11:15, Hos.
+8:5-6, 10:5).

 As one continues reading through the Old Testament, he will see time after time that Israel abandons the true God and turns to idolatry.
-In fact, one could make a plausible argument that the Old Testament shows a nation that fairly consistently worshiped idols and on occasional turned as a whole to the true God.
+A plausible argument could be made that the Old Testament shows a nation that frequently worshiped idols and, only occasion, turned as a whole to the true God.
 Only a remnant was ever faithful.

 Given their tendencies, God forbids the making of images because he knows that the Israelites will end up worshiping them.